-A majority of customers prefer an upper night guard because it sits more comfortably on the upper arch of teeth and won't get in the way of the tongue.
-However, a lower night guard may be best if any of your upper teeth are missing and/or, if you have pending dental treatment (e.g., crowns or implants).
+Custom night guard are usually worn on the upper teeth because it sits more comfortably and won't get in the way of your tongue.
+However, a lower night guard may be best if there are any dental conditions that prevent you from wearing one on the upper teeth.
 When in doubt, consult with a dentist first.

 No. Teeth aligners are a dental restorative dental treatment that uses upper AND lower trays to slowly move teeth into alignment.
 Night guards do not move teeth, but protect them from wearing down during bedtime teeth grinding.

 Yes - we do accept FSA and HSA payments!